 Isobel joined the practice in May 2006 and works on a part-time basis.
 She started her veterinary nurse training in 2010 and qualified in 2013.
 She has an interest in cats and has completed her ISFM Feline Nursing Certificate and Diploma with Distinction.

-Isobel is the Cat Advocate in the practice and has been responsible for helping the practice attain the ISFM Cat Friendly Clinic silver award.
+Isobel is the Cat Advocate in the practice and has been responsible for helping the practice attain the ISFM Cat-Friendly Clinic gold award.

 Heidi has been with us for nearly 10 years.
 She qualified as a veterinary nurse in 2002 and spent 5 years working nights in a busy veterinary emergency hospital before joining us.

-At home Heidi is married to Darren and they share their house with a Working Cocker Spaniel puppy called Woody and a moggie called Marty.
+At home, Heidi is married to Darren and they share their house with a Working Cocker Spaniel called Woody and a moggie called Marty.

 Heidi has a Certificate in Canine and Feline Veterinary Health Nutrition, which means she can give you lots of helpful feeding advice for your pets.